 If you drive for Uber, Lyft, or DoorDash, you have probably heard of GigU.
 It was one of the first apps to offer real time analysis of incoming ride and delivery offers.
-But in 2026, it is no longer the only option. rutera entered the market with a fundamentally different approach: combine offer analysis, mileage tracking, and expense management into a single app, while keeping all data on your device.
+But in 2026, it is no longer the only option. rutera entered the market with a fundamentally different approach: combine offer analysis, mileage tracking, and expense management into a single app, while keeping driving records local-first on your device.

 I have used both apps extensively while driving full time in Dallas.
 This comparison is based on real world testing across hundreds of offers on Uber, Lyft, and DoorDash.